Agnes Mowinckel: Personal and social life

-Mowinckel was born in Bergen to a prominent family, with merchant Johan Ernst Mowinckel (1759–1816) being a distinguished forebear.
+Mowinckel was born in Bergen on 25 August 1875, to a prominent family, with merchant Johan Ernst Mowinckel (1759–1816) being a distinguished forebear.
 Her parents were Edward Christian Mowinckel, a merchant, and his wife Cornelia Schultz Blydt; she grew up with eight siblings.
 Her eldest brother Johan Ernst was a merchant and leading politician in Bergen, and served in the Norwegian Parliament for one period.
 Johan Ernst supported her morally when she chose to embark on a theatrical career, and later helped her financially when needed; he funded her visits to England and Paris.
 Her brother Harald had taken over the family firm, one of Norway's largest fish exporters.
 Her sister Johanne Vogt was among the first women who met in the Norwegian Parliament (as a suppleant for Henrik Ameln).

 She was a second cousin of Prime Minister Johan Ludwig Mowinckel, and a sister-in-law of the theatre critics Gunnar Heiberg and Sigurd Bødtker.
 From 1899 to 1909 she was married to ship broker Hans Brecke Blehr, and had three children with him until they divorced.
 She later became a close friend of her brother-in-law Sigurd Bødtker, after the latter's divorce from Blehr's sister in 1910; they eventually lived together.

 In 1917 she bought a summer house at the island Hvasser.
 The place was called "Abergeldie", from a name plate found on the beach and mounted above the outer door.
 An annex called "Sivertstua" was raised and came to be Sigurd Bødtker's residence.
 Her house at Hvasser was regularly visited by her friends, becoming a meeting place for painters and writers.